futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### August 16 2017 12:38pm

+I stayed up too late last night goofing off on my phone in bed so I got a super late start to today, which effectively cuts my research day in half today.
+Not good.
+Let me try a new system...
+I just set my Apple Bedtime app on to go to sleep at 11:30pm and wake up at 8:30am.
+Let's see how that goes.

+What do I want to accomplish today?

+* 1pm-2pm   get through Jonthan Edward's remaining blogs
+* 2-3:30pm  go on a run
+* 3:30-5:30 imp

+Great!
+This might be a little ambitious, but I can do any overflow on Friday.
+The rest of the time on Friday will be spent doing a super deep dive on Eve.

 ### August 14 2017 6:00pm

 I made [a decent amount of progress](https://github.com/stevekrouse/futureofcoding.org/commit/52a0d72bc49f2d56eebcfcdaae440467008f1cd2) but also got pulled into a research hole, looking into Conal Elliot's work.
 It's interesting to see how he differs from Jonathan Edwards, who is the other hole I tried to explore today but failed.
 I saved his remaining 50 blog posts in a bookmark folder for easy access on Wednesday.
 Then I'll take a look at Imp and Eve.